-Schematic and netlist checks are performed to check schematic symbols, electrical characteristics verification, and analyze the netlist consistency.
+Schematic and netlist checks are performed to check schematic symbols, verify electrical characteristics, and analyze the netlist consistency.

 A schematic in PCB refers to a simple two-dimensional circuit design representation displaying the functionality and connectivity between different components.
 It shows how the components are electrically connected.
 The output of a schematic is a netlist and a BOM.

 This article focuses on how to have an error-free schematic design and explains various schematic, netlist, and BOM checks.

 When you are creating a schematic, it is important to make sure you are illustrating the circuit with specific steps.